blueblur0730/modified-plugins/source/l4d2_stucked_tank_teleport/README.md

  *
  * @note This is a hook using MidHook to hook the middle of the function call: TankAttack::Update.
  * @note Called when passing the aruguments to CTakeDamageInfo::CTakeDamageInfo,
- * @note Specifically, when the damage value has been moved into register xmm0 and this plugin has set the damage to 0.0.
+ * @note Specifically, when the damage value has been moved into register xmm0 and this plugin has set the damage to some value.
  *
- * @param tank      client index of the tank.s
+ * @param tank      client index of the tank.
  *
  * @noreturn
 */